reactuate/reactuate/README.md

   var entry = path.resolve(process.cwd(), main)
 ```

-When in development mode, webpack should use Webpack development server:
+When in development mode, Webpack should use Webpack development server:

 ```js
   if (!production) {